silksil/NOTES-CHEATSHEET/client/react/example-components/list-docs.md

 }
 ```
 ### Create Reducer
-In this example the data we get is an array and we transform it in an object with objects, to make it easier to access a specific item.
+In this example the data we get is an array and we transform it in an object with objects, to make it easier to access a specific item on an individual page.
 See paragraph `Current route as piece of state` for more info https://github.com/silksil/best-practices-cheatsheets/blob/master/client/react/navigation.md
 ```jsx
 import { FETCH_POSTS } from '../actions';